If you want to know how to develop film at home. This guide will walk you through all the things you will need.

 Depending on which developer you use, you might want a graduate in small increments to measure it out accurate amounts of your chemicals.
 Syringes can also be used for smaller amounts.

 This is to make sure your chemistry is the right temperature.
-It is an essential pieces of kit.
+It is an essential piece of kit.
 Getting the temperature right is very important when developing film, particularly for the developer.
 We would recommend choosing the Paterson Colour Thermometer, even if you’re only interested in black and white right now, as it is useful to have if you decide to process your own colour film in the future, and it worths for both types of film.

 Fixer and Stop bath can be used repeatedly once mixed up to a working dilution.
 It makes sense to buy some storage bottles to keep these in.
 They will be ready to use the next time you process film.
 Some developers, such as ID 11, can be used several times as well.